Install & Product Videos

 Electrical power supplies are growing by the day as technology continues to advance.
 We are seeing a lot of new and very versatile plug and play power sources as high as 48V in today's market.
 It's valuable to clarify before we get too caught up in that questions what defines a "Portable Power Station".

 These are units unique to their mobility.
 A portable power station is one that can be moved and easily removed and relocated to another piece of equipment, trailer, vehicle, or the like.
 The most common example of this is a generator.
-While some units out there are robust and large enough to run an AC with a consistent DC voltage requirement, they are rather cumbersome and require fuel.
+While some units out there are robust and large enough to run an AC unit with a consistent DC voltage requirement, they are rather cumbersome and require fuel.

 Beyond those, some companies are beginning to make power supply packages in the 12 and 48V range, which are considered plug and play and could be mistaken as portable.
-They are less portable than perhaps understood and the amperage created by them are often not sufficient enough to take full advantage of our ACs.
+They are less portable than perhaps understood and the amperage created by them are often not sufficient enough to take full advantage of our AC units.

 Why does my compressor cycle up and down?

-If your compressor is turning on and off in short bursts (cycling) it is getting a signal to perform that leaves only a short range of operation needed before the AC system hits its desired target temperature.
+If your compressor is turning on and off in short bursts (cycling) it is getting a signal to perform that leaves only a short range of operation needed before the AC unit hits its desired target temperature.
 This could potentially be a few scenarios:

 Can I change the lengths of the hoses on my split system (S1)?

-You can!!!
+You can!
 If this is something you desire to do, you are free to.
 You will need to obtain and understand a few things, however:

-• Fittings: The S1 comes with pre-determined lengths of hose with permanently crimped fittings.
+- Fittings: The S1 comes with pre-determined lengths of hose with permanently crimped fittings.
 These fittings are not reusable and will need to be replaced once you cut your hose.
 The fittings are 90 degree o-ring fittings, standard size #6 and #10 with charge ports.
 We recommend using Dan-Foss EZ-Clip style fittings.

-• Refrigerant amount is important: By changing the length of your lines, you remove or add volume to the system's internal refrigerant system.
+- Refrigerant amount is important: By changing the length of your lines, you remove or add volume to the system's internal refrigerant system.
 This means the standard charge amount of 600g will need to be adjusted accordingly.
-AC systems rely heavily on the right balance of refrigerant in the system to perform at their best; calculate accordingly.
+AC units rely heavily on the right balance of refrigerant in the system to perform at their best; calculate accordingly.
 An easy starting point would be to divide the new length by the default length of hose for a percentage of difference.
 Then multiply that percentage by the standard fill amount.

 Ex: 12' hoses down to 4.5' - 4.5/12 = 0.375 → 0.375 X 600g = 225g